jewettaij/visfd/doc/doc_filter_mrc.md

 In practice, it is often easier to use the **-planar-best** argument because no intermediate visualization step is required.

 ### -planar-best  *fraction*

-This will discard voxels whose saliency (after ridge detection) is not in the top *fraction* of voxels in the image (excluding masked voxels, if applicable).
+This will discard voxels whose saliency
+(ie "membrane-ness" after ridge detection) is not in the top *fraction* of voxels in the image (excluding masked voxels, if applicable).
-This will reduce the computation needed for any subsequent steps in the calculation
+This will significantly reduce the computation needed for any subsequent steps in the calculation
 **(such as tensor voting)**
-faster by a factor which is roughly proportional to this number.
+by a factor which is roughly proportional to this number.
 The *fraction* parameter should lie in the range from 0 to 1.
 (Using *0.1* is a conservative choice, but you can often get away with using lower values.)